-Article Databases Consists of databases that index and in some cases provide full text access to historical literature or to resources that will aid in historical research.
+Article Databases Consists of databases that index and in some cases provide full text access to literature or to resources that will aid in research.
 With few exceptions, these databases are accessible off-campus only to the current ASU community (students, faculty and staff).

 Primary Sources Divided into two main categories: resources available through ASU Library and sites freely available on the Internet.
 The Primary Sources page concludes with a section on how to evaluate primary sources on the Internet.

 Citing Sources Collected here are several links for sites relating to citation manual sources and to RefWorks.